intuit-archive/new_relic-cookbook/README.md

 ## java_deployment_record
 ### create
-Creates a new deployment marker in new relic leveraging "java -jar command_path deployment" with provided options.
+Creates a new deployment marker in new relic executing new relic jar via "java -jar command_path deployment" with provided options.

     new_relic_java_deployment_record "app_name" do
       action :create